 So these essays you are writing are NOT your own thoughts and opinions.

-4. You Will Be Poor (unless you’re not)
+4. You Will Be Poor (Unless You’re Not)

-This is self-explanatory for most people, but I feel like it can’t be stressed enough.
 Unless you have a trust fund or some other ridiculous source of income, your student loan won’t go very far in London.

 In addition to the high cost of rent and food coupled with the fact that the exchange rate isn’t in our favor right now, you can expect to spend at least £1,300 (~$1,700) per month while living in London as a student.